פִּתֵּ֖/ךְ

 State c — Construct — The noun is bound to the following word

-Rendering RationaleThe noun פַּת derives from the root פתת, meaning "to break into pieces," and refers to a fragment or morsel of food, especially bread.
-The form is feminine singular construct with a 2nd feminine singular suffix, so "your broken-piece" preserves both the root idea of a fragment and the feminine singular possession.
+Rendering RationaleThe noun derives from the root פתת, "to break or crumble," denoting a piece broken off, especially of bread.
+The feminine singular construct form with a 2nd feminine singular suffix yields "your broken morsel," preserving both the root sense of something broken and the possessive morphology.

 View full lexicon entry for H6595 →